Image

 Upon finding no pulse on the driver, Westwood Police performed CPR until Westwood Fire paramedics quickly arrived to take over, said Westwood Police Lieutenant Christopher Sheehy.
 The victim was transported to Beth Israel Deaconess Hospital in Boston.

-Patchy rain nearby, with a high of 48 and low of 31 degrees.
-Overcast in the morning, light drizzle overnight.
+Sunny, with a high of 64 and low of 33 degrees.
+Sunny for the morning, overcast for the afternoon and evening, clear overnight.